margo/specification/system-design/device-interoperability/device-requirements.md

 **Standalone Device functional requirements:**

-- Host the "Workload Fleet Management Agent" Interface
+- Host the Workload Fleet Management Client
     - This enables the device with the functionality outlined within the [Workload Management](../margo-overview/workload-management-interface-overview.md) section of the specification
 - Host the following additional components:
     - OCI Container Runtime
     - OTEL Collector
     - Policy Agent
-    - Host Device Fleet Management Agent
+    - Host Device Fleet Management Client
-        - **Note:** Out of scope for MVS1
+        - > Note: this functionality is coming soon to the specification